 Method 2: Using Free Built-in macOS Tool - Disk Utility

-Here’s a detailed guide on how to clone your hard drive effectively:
+Here’s a detailed guide on how to clone your hard drive using Disk Utility effectively on macOS Sequoia:

 Step 1: Connect Your External Drive